MangaD/event-driven-cpp/docs/setup.md

 For the Qt signals & slots example, the CMakeLists.txt file in `src/qt_signals` includes a post-build custom command that runs `windeployqt` automatically.
 This step copies all required Qt6 DLLs into your build directory alongside the executable.
 You no longer need to manually run `windeployqt`.

-### Note on Qt6_DIR
+### Note on Qt6_DIR and VCINSTALLDIR

 The `Qt6_DIR` variable in the CMake presets (or your environment) must point to the directory containing the Qt6 CMake configuration files (typically something like `C:/Qt/<version>/<compiler>/lib/cmake/Qt6` on Windows).
 If your Qt installation is located elsewhere, please update this variable accordingly in the `CMakePresets.json` file or your environment.
+The `VCINSTALLDIR` environment variable should also be set to the Visual Studio installation directory.

 ---